 Field name: last_amended

-Source Data Element(s): [Last Amended] - ePalCIS, PSOLIS, webPAS
+Source data element(s): [Last Amended] - ePalCIS, PSOLIS, webPAS

 Definition: The date the record was last amended.

 Requirement status: Mandatory

 Data type: Date

 Format: DDMMYYYY

 Permitted values: Valid date

-Last amended is system generated and records the date of the most recent check episode record.
+Last amended is system generated and records the date of the most recent change to the episode record.

-This data element is used to provide an audit trail of actions of the contract of actions of the contract of t
+This data element is used to provide an audit trail of actions per med

-26, 1713 Last Amended A user records a set of RUG-ADL scores on 12 June 1031 12062021 A user changes an Impairment Type in the system on 5 April 2021.
+Last Amended A user records a set of RUG-ADL scores on 12 June 2021 12062021 A user changes an Impairment Type in the system on 5 April 2021.
 05042021